Create Liquidity Pool on Solana in 1 Minute

 - Orderbook Length: 909

-If you want to prevent sniper bots from acting, you should execute a bundle transaction for your liquidity pool.
-Bots are responsible for draining your token's liquidity, so the smartest approach would be to preempt their activity.
+If you want to protect against sniper bots, you’ll need to run a bundle transaction for your liquidity pool.
+These bots are responsible for draining the liquidity from your token, so getting ahead of them is the smart move.

-To make Bundle Snipe with the same wallet with which we created the liquidity pool, we simply select the option and then fill in the amount of SOL we want to buy in that same transaction.
+To bundle Snipe using the same wallet you used to create the liquidity pool, just select the option and enter the amount of SOL you want to buy in that same transaction.

-Another more advanced way is to use more than one wallet to do it, which will make it look more organic and you will also be able to avoid part of the slippage.
+A more advanced approach is to use more than one wallet, which makes the activity look more organic and helps you avoid some of the slippage.

-What you must do here is to insert the private key of each wallet with which you will auto snipe (Smithii does not store any key) and define the buy amount for each one.
+Here you need to enter the private key of each wallet you’ll use for auto snipe (Smithii doesn’t store any keys) and set the buy amount for each one.

-How to create a Liquidity Pool in Solana from an Openbook Market in 2 steps
+How to Create a Liquidity Pool on Solana from an Openbook Market in 2 Steps

-The Openbook Market will allow you to set additional parameters for the Liquidity Pool you are creating.
-The higher the standard, the higher the volume of transactions you can handle, but the more expensive the Liquidity Pool is.
-In case you want to create an LP with an Openbook Market, we show you how to do it below.
+The Openbook Market lets you set additional parameters for the Liquidity Pool you’re creating.
+The higher the standard, the more transaction volume you can handle, but the more expensive the Liquidity Pool.
+If you want to create an LP with a Openbook Market, here’s how.

 1. Create the Openbook Market

-Once you have your token ready, we start our process directly from Smithii Tools in the section «Create OpenBook Market» (tools.smithii.io/openbook-market/solana) and we will connect our wallet.
+Once your token is ready, head straight to Smithii Tools under “Create OpenBook Market” (tools.smithii.io/openbook-market/solana) and connect your wallet.

-Basically, creating a market means that we will create the pair of tokens with which we can later create the liquidity pool.
+Basically, creating a market means setting up the token pair you’ll need to create the liquidity pool later.

-To create an "optimal" OpenBook Market we will have a cost of 2.8 SOL, but we can also modify the size of this Market ID to make it cheaper, starting at 0.4 SOL.
+Creating an “optimal” OpenBook Market costs 2.8 SOL, but you can also adjust the Market ID size to bring the cost down, starting from 0.4 SOL.

-In summary, the main problem that a low-cost Marker ID could generate is that our token experiences a high volume of transactions, with a percentage of these resulting in errors because they are not processable by our market.
+In short, the main risk with a cheap Market ID is that your token could see high transaction volume with a percentage of those transactions failing because they can’t be processed by the market.

-First, we need to select the tokens that will make up the pair.
-In “Base Token," select the token you have created token does not yet have a market value.
+First, select the tokens that will make up the pair.
+Under “Base Token“, pick the token you created, which has no market value yet.

-Once this is done, we must indicate the minimum purchase and sale amount for the users of our liquidity pool.
-The most common is to set 100.
+Then set the minimum buy and sell amount for users of your liquidity pool.
+The most common setting is 100.

-These figures are provided for reference, assuming an average token with a 100M supply.
-You can utilize any of the data in the following table for your OpenBook Market.
+These are reference figures based on an average token with a 100M supply.
+You can use any of the values in the table below for your OpenBook Market.

 0.4 SOL: